react-navigation/react-navigation.github.io/versioned_docs/version-6.x/auth-flow.md

 Most apps require that a user authenticate in some way to have access to data associated with a user or other private content.
 Typically the flow will look like this:

 - The user opens the app.
-- The app loads some authentication state from persistent storage (for example, `AsyncStorage`).
+- The app loads some authentication state from encrypted persistent storage (for example, [`SecureStore`](https://docs.expo.io/versions/latest/sdk/securestore/)).
 - When the state has loaded, the user is presented with either authentication screens or the main app, depending on whether valid authentication state was loaded.
 - When the user signs out, we clear the authentication state and send them back to authentication screens.